Chapter 1 : Chapter One

 “Touch me like that again, and I’ll cut your damn hands off,” Alexis growled, turning up the stairs and slamming her bedroom door.

-Life isn’t always fair, I suppose,
+Life isn’t always fair, I suppose, she thought sullenly.

 Caitlin hated lunch and fifth period.
 The two worst periods of her day, every day.
 Melissa went to her advanced theatre class, and Alexis went to her dance class, leaving Caitlin entirely alone during first lunch, and her athletic class.